Assessment and Tracking

 Explanation of Grades:

-The Progress Grade is the target grade for your child at the end of Key Stage 4 or Key Stage 5.
+The Target Grade is the target grade for your child at the end of Key Stage 4 or Key Stage 5.
 It is generated from data from the previous Key Stage.
-At Key Stage 4, school performance is measured by student achievement from a range of subject groups, so your child will have a Progress Grade for each of the following groups:
+At Key Stage 4, school performance is measured by student achievement from a range of subject groups, so your child will have a Target Grade for each of the following groups:

 - English (language and literature)